TNB142/crawl_data_kayak/README.md

 - **get_start_end_time():** Retrieves start_time and end_time variables.
 Modify it to obtain your desired data.
 Input format is %Y-%M-%d.

 _Note: Ensure you modify the functions according to your specific requirements and input formats._

+## References
+Special thanks to MeshalAlamr for providing the source code, which can be found at [https://github.com/MeshalAlamr/flight-price-prediction](https://github.com/MeshalAlamr/flight-price-prediction).